antmicro/kenning/README.md

 * `Runtime` class - loads the model, performs inference on compiled model, runs target-specific processing of inputs and outputs, and runs performance benchmarks,
 * `RuntimeProtocol` class - implements the communication protocol between the host and the target,
 * `DataProvider` class - implements data provision from such sources as camera, TCP connection or others for inference,
-* `OutputCollector` class - implements parsing and utilization of data from inference (such as displaying the visualizations, sending the results to via TCP).
+* `OutputCollector` class - implements parsing and utilization of data from inference (such as displaying the visualizations, sending the results to via TCP),
+* `Runner` class - represents single runtime processing block.

 ## Kenning usage